rruiz858/github_api/README.md

 Once Registered, you'll have a client id and a client secret!
 Plop those in to the .env file!

+Make sure to complete this, otherwise it ain't going to work.

 ### Docker
 It uses docker!
 Follow the Docker [Getting Started](https://docs.docker.com/mac/started/) guide to get `docker`, `docker-machine` and `docker-compose`.